rd3m/ecommerce-react-firebase/README.md

-# Getting Started with Create React App
+# Basic React ecommerce application

-React ecommerce application using Firebase for the backend.
+React ecommerce application using Firebase for the backend and CRUD services.